Registration of a Limited Liability Company (LLC) in Malta: Fast and Easy – 3 Steps without Travelling:

 How much is the cost/price for company formation in Malta?

-• Minimum capital and different public fees: around 550 Euro
+• Minimum capital, and different public and shipping fees: around 450 Euro.

-• Lease contract at an external business centre: from 500 Euro for one year
+• Lease contract at an external business centre: from 550 Euro per year plus declaration of consent from the landlord (required at the beginning)

-• (please note that you may need a holding, too)
+• (please note that you probably need a holding outside Malta, too).

 How much are the ongoing costs for a company in Malta?

-• Lease contract at an external business centre: from 500 Euro (from the following year)
+• Lease contract at an external business centre: from 550 Euro per year.

 Compliance requirements: